 For additional information, refer to: www.engr.psu.edu/ProspectiveStudents/ContinuingEd

-ENGINEERING DIVERSITY -- The Office of Engineering Diversity is committed to creating and enhancing a welcoming learning environment for all students in the College of Engineering.
+CENTER FOR ENGINEERING OUTREACH AND INCLUSION -- The Center for Engineering Outreach and Inclusion is committed to creating and enhancing a welcoming learning environment for all students in the College of Engineering.
 Through pre-college and bridge programs and coordination of recruitment, retention, networking and other programming, the Office strives to enhance the representation of women and underrepresented students in the undergraduate and graduate programs, as well as in the faculty and administration.
 The Multicultural Engineering Program and the Women in Engineering Program have evolved over the past twenty years and currently offer fifteen to twenty programs annually that are designed to enhance diversity in the college.

 For additional information, refer to: www.engr.psu.edu/wep